Step 7. Budget

 - VISA and MasterCard are the two types of credit cards most frequent.

 For information on how to transfer funds to pay your tuition, consult the following page.

-Instead, we suggest that you arrive in Montreal with enough cash and traveller’s cheques to cover your expenses for the first month, and that you obtain a VISA or MasterCard credit card.
-Because acceptance of other credit cards tends not to be as widespread here, some students are known to have run into difficulties when using other ones.
-And finally, we suggest that you obtain bills of $50 or smaller, as $100 bills tend not to be accepted everywhere.
+Instead, we suggest that you arrive in Montreal with enough cash and traveller's cheques to cover your expenses for the first month, and that you obtain a VISA or MasterCard credit card.
+Because acceptance of other credit cards tends to not be as widespread here, some students are known to have run into difficulties when using other ones.
+And finally, we suggest that you obtain bills of $50 or smaller, as $100 bills tend to not be accepted everywhere.